 - When submitting an entry on a topic that has received widespread coverage (such as the pandemic), look for pieces that offer fresh approaches or perspectives the judges are more likely to remember.

 - Highlight the impact of your work: If your story resulted in new laws, criminal charges, or another significant action, clearly and succinctly explain that impact in your cover letter.

 - Don’t oversell your entry.
-For example, don’t claim you broke a story if you did not.
+And don’t claim you broke a story if you did not.
 Our judges tend to be veteran and experienced education journalists, and Google is a handy tool.

 - Explain why the topic was of interest to your particular readers.
-Don’t assume the judges, who may not be familiar with your community, know about your story or its context.
+Don’t assume the judges, who may not be familiar with your community, know about the salience of your story or its context.

 - Avoid typos and grammatical mistakes.
 If possible, ask someone to copy edit your letter.

 - Detail any challenges you faced while reporting, if applicable.